Measurement of the nuclear modification factor for muons from charm and bottom hadrons in Pb+Pb collisions at 5.02 TeV with the ATLAS detector: Conclusion

 \section{Conclusion}

 The ATLAS experiment at the LHC has measured the production rates and nuclear modification factors, \RAA, of muons from semileptonic decays of heavy-flavour hadrons in \pp and \PbPb collisions at 5.02~\TeV.
 The measurement uses 2017 \pp data and combined 2015 and 2018 \PbPb data corresponding to integrated luminosities of $1.17~\ipb$ and $246~\mathrm{\mu b}^{-1}$ respectively.
 Compared to a previous ATLAS measurement of heavy-flavour muons, this Letter reports separate results for charm and bottom muons and covers a wider \pt range.
 The differential cross section measured in \pp collisions for muons from decays of hadrons containing a bottom quark is reproduced with FONLL calculations.
-For muons from decays of hadrons containing a charm quark, the FONLL calculation is lower than the data at all measured \pt but agrees with it within the systematic uncertainties of the calculations below 10~\GeV.
+For muons from decays of hadrons containing a charm quark, the FONLL calculation is lower than the data at all measured \pt but agrees with it within the systematic uncertainties of the calculations below $10~\GeV$.
 The \RAA measurements indicate a significant suppression of the yield of muons from both charm and bottom hadron decays, with a suppression that increases monotonically from peripheral to central collisions.

-The suppression is stronger for charm quarks than for bottom quarks, as expected theoretically.
+The suppression is stronger for charm quarks than for bottom quarks, as seen via muons at low $\pT < 10~\GeV$.
+The relative difference between charm and bottom suppression is consistent with theoretical expectations for 10-60\% \PbPb collisions, while the difference is smaller in data compared to theory for 0-10\% \PbPb collisions.
 The simultaneous constraints imposed by the measurements of \RAA presented here and the flow measurements previously published by ATLAS could provide important information for understanding heavy-quark transport and QGP properties.